How to Write a Brand Positioning Statement + Examples to Steal

 3. Identify your target audience

 Who you will be selling to is at least as important as where you will be selling.
-Your target audience —the group of people you want to reach with your service and products— is a keypoint for your positioning statement, as well as your sales in general.
+Your target audience —the group of people you want to reach with your service and products— is a key point for your positioning statement, your marketing reach, as well as your sales in general.

 You need to know who you’re working with.
-Focus your attention to your potential buyers’ wants and needs.
+Focus your attention to your target market’s wants and needs.
 A really good way of doing this is creating a buyer persona that will help you better comprehend the audience.

 Identify the customer pains.
 Find out what most people struggle with in your market.
 Look at your competition and what they are offering.
 See if your the audience is still experiencing issues and what they might be.